-Hi, I’m Sam Gibbs Morris, I am a thought leader, motivational speaker, author, men’s retreat facilitator, coach, and The Hippie-Cowboy; I am devoted to guiding men to create capacity in their vortex so that they can gracefully step into the next evolution of their masculinity and better receive and hold the totality of their lives.
+Hi, I’m Sam Gibbs Morris, I am a thought leader, motivational speaker, author, men’s retreat facilitator, coach, and The Hippie Cowboy™; I am devoted to guiding men to create capacity in their nervous system so that they can gracefully step into the next evolution of their masculinity and better receive and hold the totality of their lives.

 I spent 40 years of my life hoping that people and the external world would save me; it wasn’t until I deeply healed and took radical ownership that that was my job, and only my job, did I finally figure out who I really am; what I really am.